zimicjs/zimic/docs/wiki/api-zimic-typegen.md

 });
 ```

-The parameters of `typegen.generateFromOpenAPI` are the same as the CLI options for the `zimic typegen openapi` command.
+The options of `typegen.generateFromOpenAPI(options)` are the same as the CLI options for the `zimic typegen openapi`
+command.

 ## CLI usage